 More than an animal shelter, today Charleston Animal Society is a thought leader in the welfare and well-being of animals.
 In addition to caring for homeless animals, from hamsters to horses, adopting pets into new homes, and reuniting lost pets with their families, the organization responds to animals in crisis as a result of both man-made and natural disasters.

-The veterinary medical department at Charleston Animal Society is accredited by the American Animal Hospital Association, an achievement attained by only about 12% of animal hospitals in the United States and Canada.
+The combined animal shelter and animal hospital at Charleston Animal Society are accredited by the American Animal Hospital Association (AAHA), an achievement attained by only about 15% of veterinary practices in the United States.
 The comprehensive shelter medicine program not only provides direct care for as many as 300 resident animals at one time, the shelter veterinarians also spay or neuter pets to prevent pet overpopulation and provide emergency medical services to critically ill and injured animals arriving at the shelter.